WING-NUS/cs6101/_pages/paper-ConvRecSys.md

 ## Research Papers

+[Note on 21st Dec 2020] Dear participants: our team is still in discussion for the strucutre of this section.
+It will be updated and furnitured by late this year!

-We follow the categorization in SIGIR 2020 Tutorial to recommend following research papers:
+We currently follow the categorization in SIGIR 2020 Tutorial to recommend following research papers:

 ### Question-Driven Approaches: